Answers to your Quick Start wizard questions

 With our current version, you can have the title, excerpt, published date and author displayed.
 You can also choose to show an information icon at the bottom of your module with a link to help your users understand what these recommendations are.

 Yes, you can separate your content into different folders or catalogues.
 This is helpful if you have different types of content that shouldn’t appear in the same widget, like videos and articles, or French and Italian versions of the same article.
-Just add data-auto-ingestion-custom-catalogue-id="YOUR_CATALOGUE_NAME" to automatically create and import your content to a catalogue.
+Just add data-auto-ingestion-custom-catalogue-id="YOUR_CATALOGUE_NAME" to the import snippet in 4.a in order to automatically create and import your content to a catalogue.
+A page that has been imported to a catalogue will by default only show recommendations from that same catalogue.

 By default, your recommendations are influenced not only by how semantically similar they are, but also by how popular they are with your audience.
 This optimized algorithm learns which recommendations will generate the most clicks for a piece of content by exploring the content space and making predictions based on interaction data.